You aren’t going to find anybody that’s going to be successful without making a sacrifice and without perseverance. – Lou Holtz

 Perseverance is defined as steadfastness in doing something despite delay or difficulty in achieving success.
-I’m in the middle of two work-related projects that require perseverance – writing a cookbook manuscript and launching a mastermind group.
-I wrote this blog post on the day the new group had their first meeting.
-For eight weeks I worked hard to promote and invite aspiring cookbook authors to participate in the Mastermind group.
+I’m two weeks away from turning in two book manuscripts and today I launched my September Hungry For A Cookbook Mastermind Groups.
+For the past two months, I worked hard to promote and invite aspiring cookbook authors to participate in the Mastermind group.
 I met my goal and had members sign up.
-At the same time, to complete my cookbook manuscript, I have to schedule time every day to either test recipes or write content.
+At the same time, to complete my cookbook manuscript, I have scheduled time on my calendar for results-focused activities.

 In a recent blog post, I wrote about commitment.
 Making the commitment to anything new provides fuel to get you started.
 When you sign a publishing contract, you commit to completing a manuscript.
-When you start a new business project, you undertake seeing it through in spite of any difficulties you may encounter.
-Ask anyone who is in the middle of a book-writing project, or launching a new program, and they will tell you that it’s dogged determination and persistence, aka perseverance, that drives them toward the finish line.
+When you launch an online program, you see it through in spite of any difficulties you may encounter.
+Ask anyone who is in the middle of a book-writing project, or launching a new program, and they will tell you that determination and persistence, aka perseverance, drives them toward the finish line.

-While researching material for this blog post I collected a list of qualities that are present in individuals who persevere.
+While researching material for this blog post I created a set of questions based on qualities that are present in individuals who persevere.
 With those in mind, and using my experiences with book and work projects (and marriage and raising children!), I added more qualities that I’ve found to be helpful for perseverance.

 1. Do you feel resilient?